-Van Gogh Museum Amsterdam
+Van Gogh Museum in Amsterdam

 The collection features the works of Vincent van Gogh – more than 200 painting, 500 drawings but also works of other artists, his contemporaries – Impressionists and Postimpressionists.
 Van Gogh's work is organized chronologically into five periods, each representing a different period of his life and work: The Netherlands, Paris, Arles, Saint-Remy and Auvers-sur-Oise.
 The museum made part of its collection accessible on Internet through Google Art Project.

 Even if you are not a big Van Gogh lover, do not miss this museum.
 Its modern main building was designed by Gerrit Rietveld, completed by his partners after his death (opened in 1973), with later built elliptical exhibition wing by Kisho Kurokawa (opened in 1999).
 Both give a visitor brilliant space to admire art works, to look and to breathe.
 While this is one of the most crowded museums in the world, you will always be able to find there your private moment to admire Van Gogh’s genius.
 There is a free wifi in the museum.

 The museum is accessible for disabled visitors.

-How to get there:
+How to get there

 The Van Gogh Museum is situated in the Amsterdam's Museum Quarter, between the Rijksmuseum and the Stedelijk Museum.
 The museum entrance is at the Paulus Potterstraat 7.
 It can be reached by tram number 2 and 5 from the Central Station.